Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Prediction of Lattice Energy

 While the MAE and MAPE are higher than in previous experiments, the improvement over AMD is more significant.
 The majority of errors come from underestimating the lattice energy.
 The datasets tend to grow sparser in these areas where lattice energy is lower as this is where the most stable structures tend to lie.
 Having a false positive (predicting a higher energy structure to be lower) increases the number of potentially stable structures.
 False negatives are more impactful as they may result in a structure not being considered entirely due to its seemingly low stability.

 The histogram in Figure \ref{fig:hist_gt} shows the lattice energies (in kJ/mol) of the three crystals within the dataset.
-Figure \ref{fig:exp2_gt_vs_pred} shows the comparison of the predictions of the model against the ground truth values.
+Figure \ref{fig:exp2_gt_vs_pred} shows the comparison of the predictions of the model against the true property values in the dataset, referred to as ground truth values.

 Predictions that have lower errors will have their point placed closer to the line colored in blue.
 The bulk of the points share their error both below and above the true lattice energy as we would expect in a model without bias.
 There are a few outliers, in particular, a single crystal from the T2 dataset has a predicted lattice energy of just $-0.41$.
 Prevention of such errors can be mitigated by using a different loss function than MAE.
 In particular, mean-squared error (MSE) and Huber loss can hedge against outlying errors by increasing their contribution to the loss function.
 We choose to not present the results using these loss functions as MAE still provides better results for MAE and MAPE.